Safe Imitation Learning of Nonlinear Model Predictive Control for Flexible Robots: Related work

-Flexible robots have an infinite number of \ac{DOF} and are governed by nonlinear \ac{PDE}.
-Discretization converts \ac{PDE} into \ac{ODE}, making them suitable for control and trajectory planning.
-There are three main methods for discretizing a flexible link: the \ac{AMM} \citep{book1984recursive, green2004LQR2link}, the \ac{FEM} \citep{sunada1981application, shabana2020dynamics} and the \ac{LPM} \citep{Yoshikawa1996, franke2009vibration, staufer2012ella, moberg2014modeling}.
-All the methods generally assume small deformations and use the linear theory of elasticity.
+Spatial discretization serves as the primary tool for deriving computationally tractable models of flexible robots.
+There are three main methods for discretizing a flexible link: the \ac{AMM} \cite{book1984recursive, green2004LQR2link}, the \ac{FEM} \cite{sunada1981application, shabana2020dynamics} and the \ac{LPM} \cite{Yoshikawa1996, franke2009vibration, staufer2012ella, moberg2014modeling}.
+All methods generally assume small deformations and employ the linear theory of elasticity.
 The \ac{FEM} is the most accurate among the three but results in a higher number of differential equations.
-The \ac{AMM} is often used for one \ac{DOF} flexible robots; for robots with higher \ac{DOF}, the choice of boundary conditions becomes nontrivial \citep{heckmann2010choice}.
-The \ac{LPM} is the simplest among the three, but tuning the parameters of such models takes much work.
-In this paper, we leverage the \ac{LPM} following formulation defined in \cite{wittbrodt2007FREM}, where the method is called the modified rigid \ac{FEM} (MRFEM).
-The Section \ref{sec:setup} describes the method in detail.
+The \ac{AMM} is often utilized for one \ac{DOF} flexible robots; for robots with higher \ac{DOF}, the choice of boundary conditions becomes nontrivial \cite{heckmann2010choice}.
+The \ac{LPM} is the simplest among all, but tuning the parameters of such models may require significant effort.
+In this paper, we leverage the \ac{LPM} following a formulation defined in \cite{wittbrodt2007FREM} because of its simplicity and ability to exploit existing efficient rigid-body dynamics algorithms.